shabbyrobe/amiss/doc/mapper/annotation.rst

 Caching
 -------

 ``Amiss\Mapper\Note`` provides a facility to cache reflected metadata.
-This is not strictly necessary: the mapping process only does a little bit of reflection and is really very fast, but you can get 20-30% more speed out of Amiss by using a cache.
+This is not strictly necessary: the mapping process only does a little bit of reflection and is really very fast, but you can get up to 30% more speed out of Amiss in circumstances where you're doing a high number of metadata lookups per query (say, running one or two queries against one or two objects) by using a cache.

 The simplest way to enable caching is to pass the string ``apc`` as the first argument.
 This will use ``apc_fetch`` and ``apc_store`` with an expiry of 1 day: